Louis Joseph, Duke of Guise: Biography

-The young Duke was winning the approval of Louis XIV and was given the honor of being at the King's side in military reviews.
-Then disaster struck.
-Returning from a visit to the court of Charles II, king of England, he fell ill with smallpox on 18 July 1671, and died twelve days later.
+The young Duke was winning the approval of Louis XIV and was given the honour of being at the King's side in military reviews, but then disaster struck.
+Whilst returning from a visit to the court of Charles II, king of England, he fell ill with smallpox on 18 July 1671, and died twelve days later.

 The music for his funeral was composed by Marc-Antoine Charpentier.
 His body was carried to Joinville to be buried near his ancestors, and his heart was buried at the abbey of Montmartre.